im-n1/eagle/description.rst

 How can I install it?
 ---------------------
 Don't worry about the early version number 0.x.
-I tent to Semantic Verioning more than to "Marketing Versioning".
-That means version 0.5 is a quite soling piece of software instead or having version 25 and still not-even-half-way there.
+I tend to Semantic Verioning more than to "Marketing Versioning".
+That means version 0.5 is quite solid piece of software instead or having version 25 and still not-even-half-way there.

 So: